InvestMoat

 Combined average of Moat (AI Resilience), Growth, and Valuation scores.

-Constellation Energy's moat is a physically unreplicable nuclear fleet — 22 GW of zero-carbon baseload power locked under 20-year contracts with Microsoft, Meta, and Alphabet, protected by NRC licensing barriers that make new entry decades away and billions of dollars expensive.
+Constellation Energy's moat is a physically unreplicable nuclear fleet — ~22 GW of zero-carbon baseload locked under multi-decade contracts with Microsoft, Meta, Alphabet and a growing corporate book — now paired with Calpine's gas/geothermal platform and Powered Land co-location offer, all protected by NRC licensing barriers that make new entry decades away and billions of dollars expensive.

 Constellation Energy sits at the intersection of two irreversible megatrends — AI data center power demand and the nuclear renaissance — with a moat built on physical assets that cannot be reproduced:

-• 20-Year Hyperscaler PPAs: Revenue Visibility at Scale: Constellation has locked in 20-year Power Purchase Agreements with Microsoft (Three Mile Island, 835 MW), Meta (Clinton Clean Energy Center, 1.1 GW), and Alphabet (new reactor development, 500 MW) — providing extraordinary revenue visibility at premium prices.
+• 20-Year Hyperscaler PPAs: Revenue Visibility at Scale: Constellation has locked in 20-year Power Purchase Agreements with Microsoft (Three Mile Island / Crane, 835 MW), Meta (Clinton Clean Energy Center, 1.1 GW), and Alphabet (new reactor development, 500 MW), and in Q2 2026 added another 920 MW of 15–20 year nuclear PPAs (including 176 MW with Walmart tied to a Dresden uprate) starting 2029–2032.
 These contracts are priced above prevailing grid rates to reflect the value of 24/7 carbon-free power, which is the only energy source that meets hyperscaler sustainability mandates while delivering the reliability AI data centers require.
 No intermittent renewable can substitute; no fossil fuel competitor offers carbon-free baseload.

 • Inflation-Protected by Nuclear Production Tax Credits: The Inflation Reduction Act's nuclear Production Tax Credit (PTC) provides a floor under Constellation's profitability: when power prices fall, the PTC value increases, effectively insuring the fleet against downside price cycles.
 This asymmetric protection — capped upside in high-price environments, protected downside via PTCs — gives Constellation the risk profile of a regulated utility combined with the upside of a competitive generator.
 The PTC adjusts annually for inflation, providing a permanently escalating revenue floor that no fossil fuel competitor possesses.

-Constellation Energy is a beneficiary of AI adoption through its data center PPA contracts, but AI cannot meaningfully strengthen or weaken its core nuclear infrastructure moat — the advantages (NRC licensing, physical plant ownership, operational expertise) are independent of AI.
-The primary risk is AI efficiency improvements reducing data center power demand growth; the primary upside is AI-driven demand accelerating faster than the grid can add capacity.
+Constellation Energy is a beneficiary of AI adoption through its data center and corporate PPA contracts, but AI cannot meaningfully weaken its core nuclear infrastructure moat — the advantages (NRC licensing, physical plant ownership, operational expertise) are independent of AI.
+Calpine's Powered Land offer deepens bundling without changing the nuclear scarcity thesis.
+Primary risk is interconnect/market-rule delay to PPA start dates; primary upside is AI-driven demand outrunning grid additions.

 AI-Vulnerable Moats